 - Each beneficial mushroom species contains a wide variety of nutrients (like vitamin D) and compounds to support our natural immunity.

-- The variety and multitude of nutrients found in mushrooms is the key to immunomodulation.
+- The variety and multitude of nutrients found in mushrooms are the key to immunomodulation.
 A substance that stimulates or suppresses the immune system and may help the body fight cancer, infection, or other diseases.

 Autoimmune disorders - mushrooms also regulate the immune system